Frequently Asked Questions

 What is Broncos Read?

-Honorees are professionally photographed with their favorite book, newspaper, or other publication and share a quote about what reading means to them.
+Honorees are photographed with their favorite book or other publication and share a quote about what reading means to them.
 The posters are unveiled during National Library Week.
 Copies of the posters are displayed for one year in the library, and permanently in the Broncos Read online gallery and website.

 Who can nominate?

-All current students, staff, faculty and alumni can nominate SCU members that they believe have contributed to the University.
+All current students, staff, and faculty can nominate SCU members that they believe have contributed to the University.
 There is no limit on the number of nominations an individual can make.

 Who is eligible for nomination?